yongagaelle/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5- sign
 6- There is no such thing as absolute value in this world 7- There are only 3 colors, 10 digits, and 7 notes
+8- i'm federal agent jack bauer, and today is the longest day of my life